Abhi1127/Angular-Projects/README.md

 # Angular-Projects
 Mini Project And Main Project
 first create a folder
-and install npm using commang npm install and than copy all file in src folder.
+and install npm using command npm install and than copy all file in src folder.